 Bins need to be out by 6:30am Monday for collection as normal.
 Contact Centre, One Stop Shop and Leisure Centres CLOSED Monday.
 EMERGENCY phone number 01827 718086.

 Seeking a Listing Designation for a Building or Structure

 The Council does not make decisions about whether buildings should be listed.
-The 'List' of Buildings of Special Architectural or Historic Interest is a National Register, compiled by English Heritage.
-Any suggestions for the listing of buildings, or amendments to existing listings, should be made directly to English Heritage.
+The 'List' of Buildings of Special Architectural or Historic Interest is a National Register, compiled by Historic England (formerly English Heritage).
+Any suggestions for the listing of buildings, or amendments to existing listings, should be made directly to Historic England.